pachax001/Stream-Extract-Bot/README.md

 * AUTH_USERS    - Get from @MissRose_bot by /id command.
 Put id seperated by spaces.

 * LOG_CHANNEL   - Create a new channel and add the id of the channel.
 Remember to put the log channel ID also to the AUTH_USERS.
+Add the bot to the channel as admin

 * BOT_USERNAME  - Username of the bot.
 Do not put @ before the username.
 Only add the name.